Agent Agreement – Terms and Conditions

 10.2.1 Articling Students and Paralegals

-If it is the Agent Firm’s intention to retain an Articling Student after they have been called to the Bar, it is the Contact Agent’s obligation to advise the Agent Supervisor and request their approval as an Agent.
-Pending approval, they will continue working as, and billing at the Articling Student rate.
-Their fee rate and status will be amended once approved by the Director, and confirmed by the counsel’s signed Agreement, which will stipulate the effective date.
+If it is the Agent Firm's intention to retain an Articling Student once they have been called to the Bar, it is the Contact Agent's obligation to advise the Agent Supervisor and request their approval as an Agent.
+Pending approval, they will continue working as and billing at the Articling Student rate.
+Their fee rate and status will be amended upon receipt of Agent's signed Agreement following the Director's approval.

 10.3 Billable Legal Services

-An Agent may bill only for services that fall within the scope of his or her Agreement.
-No fees may be claimed for the preparation of accounts or for administrative and secretarial work.
-However, an Agent Firm may bill 0.1 hours at the personnel rate, per file, for the purpose of returning a file to the PPSC and a maximum of 0.2 hours per file for the purpose of archiving it, as per section 7.4.
-Agent Firms using iCase are to consult section 13.4 for instructions.
+An Agent may bill only for services that fall within the scope of their Agreement.
+No fees may be claimed for the preparation, review and submission of accounts or for administrative tasks as stipulated in the Administrative Billable Guidelines.
+However, Agent Firms may bill 0.1 hours at the personnel rate, per file, for entering file related information in the PPSC's legal case management system, as well as administrative work in response to a written request from the PPSC.

 Agent Firms are expected to be efficient and cost-conscious in the delivery of prosecutorial services.